Is Your Website Social?

-During the past few years, while the world was reeling from its economic hangover, radical change was occurring in advertising and marketing strategies and it’s either get on board or miss the train time.
+During the past few years, radical change was occurring in advertising and marketing strategies and it’s either get on board or miss the train time.

-Participants in Social Media will soon be measured in the billions and many buying decisions by this premium customer base will be influenced directly through this new medium.
+Participants in Social Media are measured in the billions and many buying decisions by this premium customer base will be influenced directly through this new medium.
 To keep your website from turning into a Ghost Town, it’s time to ask some serious questions.

 Is your website social?